Spring College To-Do List for Juniors

 The second half of junior year is when applying to college starts to get real.
 Here are some things you can do this semester to make sure you’re ready to apply this fall and minimize stress senior year.

-1. Make a First Pass at a Final College List
+1. Make a First Pass at a College List

-Whether you’ve been researching colleges since you were a ninth-grader or you’re at the beginning of your college search, spring of junior year is a good time to research colleges for your college list.
-Most counselors recommend creating a “balanced list” that includes some schools that are “reaches”, some that are “maybes”, and a few that are “good bets”.
+Whether you’ve been researching colleges since you were a freshman or you’re at the beginning of your college search, your junior year is a good time to research colleges for your college list.
+Most counselors recommend creating a “balanced list” that includes schools that are “reaches,” some that are “maybes,” and a few that are “good bets.”

-- Reaches are schools where your GPA, test scores and class rank fall at the lower end of, or below, the average range of the most recently admitted freshman class.
-You’ll find average ranges for more [number] colleges in CollegeData’s College Profiles.
-A reach is also a school that is highly selective, such as Ivy League and other highly competitive schools.
+- "Reaches" are schools where your GPA, test scores and class rank fall at the lower end of, or below, the average range of the most recently admitted freshman class.
+You’ll find the average test scores and GPAs for more than 2,000 colleges in CollegeData’s college profiles, which you can access with College Search.
+A reach can also be a school that is highly selective, such as Ivy League and other highly competitive schools.